Exploring the Ancient Traditional Practice of Walkabout

 During a walkabout, young men would leave their communities and embark on a journey, often on foot, to gain spiritual and cultural knowledge and to learn the skills necessary for adulthood.

 In recent times, the tradition of walkabout has been revived by many Indigenous people as a way to reconnect with their culture and the land.
-The non-indigenous population also started to use the term, to describe any journey or excursion in the Australian outback.
+The non-indigenous population also started to use the term to describe any journey or excursion in the Australian outback.

 What Are The Rules & Rituals Of A Modern Day Walkabout